Salahuddin Rabbani: Afghan High Peace Council

 After he was appointed to the role in March 2012, in April 2012, it was announced that he was to chair the Afghan High Peace Council in its negotiations with the Taliban.
 He was chairman from 15 April 2012 until 1 February 2015.

 Foreign minister of Afghanistan

 On 12 January 2015, he was nominated by President Ashraf Ghani as Minister of Foreign Affairs, replacing Ahmad Moqbel Zarar.
 He was confirmed by the Afghan Parliament on 28 January and was sworn in on 1 February.
 On 21 March 2017, he spoke at a meeting organised by the Atlantic Council think-tank in Washington, D.C.

 Rabbani resigned on 23 October 2019, accusing Ghani of sidelining him and creating parallel structures that impeded the functioning of legitimate government institutions.
 Ghani appointed Idrees Zaman as the acting foreign minister to replace Rabbani on 30 October.

+Television station

+Rabbani owns Noor TV, a television network broadcasting out of Kabul.
+The Taliban government banned this channel in 2024.